bwssytems/ha-bridge/README.md

 [{"item":<a String that is quoted or another JSON object>,"type":"<atype>"."count":X."delay":X."filterIPs":"<comma separated list of IP addresses that are valid>"."httpVerb":"<GET,PUT,POST>","httpBody":"<body info>","httpHeaders":[{"name":"header name","value":"header value"},{"name":"another header","value":"another value"}],"contentType":"<http content type i.e application/json>"},{"item":<another item>,"type":"<aType>"}]
 ```

+The format of the example is in JSON where the JSON tags equate to the UI labels of the On Items/Dim Items/Off Items. i.e.: JSON item = UI Target Item, JSON type = UI Type, etc...

-The Add/Edit tab will show you the fields to fill in for the above in a form, when you hcae completed putting in the things you want, make sure to hit the `Add` button at the right.
+The Add/Edit tab will show you the fields to fill in for the above in a form, when you have completed putting in the things you want, make sure to hit the `Add` button at the right.

 The format of the item can be the default HTTP request which executes the URLs formatted as `http://<your stuff here>` as a GET.
 Other options to this are to select the HTTP Verb and add the data type and add a body that is passed with the request.
 Secure https is supported as well, just use `https://<your secure call here>`.
 When using POST and PUT, you have the ability to specify the body that will be sent with the request as well as the application type for the http call.